 How much does Deel EOR cost per month in 2026?

-Deel's standard EOR plan costs $599 per employee per month as a platform fee.
-This doesn't include salary, employer taxes, or statutory benefits, which add 13-40% depending on the country.
+Deel pricing for EOR starts at $599 per employee per month as a platform fee.
+This doesn’t include salary, employer taxes, or statutory benefits, which add 13-40% depending on the country.
 Volume discounts reduce the rate to $350-$500/month for teams with 20-50+ employees.

 Is Deel cheaper than setting up a foreign entity?